-- No applications shall be started. - No applications shall be stopped except for broadcast-related applications with service_bound_flag set to '1' which are stopped when leaving the current broadcast service. - The value of the currentChannel property on the video/broadcast object and the ApplicationPrivateData.currentChannel property shall reflect the MPEG program selected. - Figure 13 shall not apply when selecting an MPEG program that is not a broadcast DVB service.
+- No applications shall be started. - No applications shall be stopped except for broadcast-related applications with service\bound\flag set to 'l' which are stopped when leaving the current broadcast service. - The value of the currentChannel property on the video/broadcast object and the ApplicationPrivateData.currentChannel property shall reflect the MPEG program selected. - Figure 13 shall not apply when selecting an MPEG program that is not a broadcast DVB service.